 Key Facts About Briggs & Riley

-Briggs & Riley Travelware was founded in 1993, New York by Richard Costa.
+Briggs & Riley Travelware was founded in 1993, in New York by Richard Costa.
 Right from the get-go, the company was focused on revolutionizing the luggage market.
 They did that with their famous ‘Simple as that’ lifetime warranty, which covered even airline damage.

-A few years later, it was successful enough to be purchased by U.S. Luggage LLC, which is still their parent company.
+A few years later, it was successful enough to be purchased by U.S. Luggage LLC, which is still its parent company.
 Aside from Briggs & Riley, U.S. Luggage LLC also owns Solo New York – a company that makes bags and tablet cases in the medium price range.

 Their closest competitors are Tumi, Bric’s, Rimowa, and Victorinox.
 Compared to Tumi and Rimowa, Briggs & Riley’s sales numbers are at least ten times smaller.
 Right now, they’re still in ‘the hidden gem’ phase.